Art

 Swing Dance History

-Do you know that the swing dance has influenced countless popular dancing styles since the 1920s?
+Do you know that the swing dance has influenced countless popular dancing styles among the very long history of dance, especially since the 1920s?
 When you think of the roaring ‘20s, images of rowdy speakeasies, jazz bands, swanky parties and swing dancing likely come to mind.

 As jazz music began to develop in the 1920s, so did the swing dance and others like it, as crowds of people learned how to swing dance.
 Certain forms of jazz music are actually referred to as “swing music” for this reason.